zacharymarlowe101/Lil_Robo_Vs_The_Shrooms/docs/GameCodeDetails/GameCodeDetailsSubSections/MapSubSections/triggers.md

 ## Adding a trigger to a map

 In a map subclass's `loadTriggers` method, triggers can be defined and added to the map's trigger list.
-For example, in `TestMap`, a couple of triggers are added:
+For example, in `EnemyMap1`, a couple of triggers are added:

 ```java
 @Override